shuckster/eslint-plugin-big-number-rules/README.md

 # Limiting the number of warnings

-Since 1.6.0 the plugin supports an `importDeclaration` option.
-If specified, rules will only apply to files that include an import statement that matches it:
+The plugin supports `importDeclaration` and `importSpecifier` options.

+If set, rules will only apply to files with the desired `import`, and optionally, the specifier too.

 For example: